giantswarm/inago/README.md

 [![codecov.io](https://codecov.io/github/giantswarm/inago/coverage.svg?branch=master)](https://codecov.io/github/giantswarm/inago?branch=master)

 Inago is a deployment tool that manages groups of unit files to deploy them to a fleet cluster similar to `fleetctl`.
-Since `fleetctl` is quite limited, Inago aims to abstract units away and provide more sugar on top like update strategies.
-That way the user can manage unit files more easily.
+Since using `fleetctl` for groups of unit files that go together can get quite tedious, Inago aims to abstract the single units away and provide more sugar on top like update strategies.
+That way the user can manage groups of unit files more easily.

 _Note:_ Currently only `.service` files are fully supported.
 Other unit types like `.timer` are not supported in [RC1](https://github.com/giantswarm/inago/releases).